This is the second in my Raw Milk Cheesemaking 101 (For Beginners & Beyond) Series of Free Classes (Videos & Articles).

 For Making Sweet Cream Butter From Pasteurized OR Unpasteurized Cream

-- Take your raw cultured or uncultured sweet cream and place it into a large bowl.
+- Take your cream and place it into a large bowl.

 - You will eventually (10ish minutes) get whipped cream, keep going.